Use of Cryptography in Malware Obfuscation: Cryptographic Notions of Obfuscation

 \begin{definition}[VBB Obfuscation~\cite{barak-impossibility}] A program obfuscator $\mathcal{O}$ is a virtual black box (VBB) obfuscator, if it preserves functionality and for all PPT algorithms $D$, there exists a PPT simulator $R$ such that for all programs $P$

 where $P' \leftarrow \mathcal{O}(P, 1^\lambda)$. \end{definition}

 In the above, $\lambda$ is the security parameter, and we require any algorithm taking it as input to run in polynomial time in its size as well.
+The simulator $R$ replaces the algorithm $D$ in the black-box setting, and the superscript $P$ indicates that $R$ only has black-box access to the program $P$.
 By now it is well-known that VBB obfuscation is impossible in general~\cite{barak-impossibility}.
 As a result, alternative ``weaker'' notions have been proposed of which the notion of indistinguishability obfuscation (iO) shows the most promise.

 \begin{definition}[iO~\cite{barak-impossibility}] A program obfuscator $\mathcal{O}$ is an indistinguishability obfuscator if it preserves functionality, and for all functionally equivalent programs $P_1$ and $P_2$ of equal size